luickk/arduino-nano-gesture-recognition/README.md

 To actually run the keras model on the Arduino Nano you need to convert it to an tflite model.
 To do that, run `bash to_tf_lite.sh <keras model path>` and replace the model input/ output name.

-To convert the tflite model to a c array, xxd is required, which is preinstalld on most linux distros.

-`xxd -i converted_model.tflite > model_data.cc`

 ### Model deployment on arduino

 To run your model on the arduino, move the generated c array model to the `aruino/tflite_classification` sketch and compile&upload the sketch.